 This certainly feels like the final nail in the coffin of the idea of a European Super League, at least in my lifetime anyway.
 The fans have shown their opinion on the ESL and it truly feels like we can finally put to bed the 40-year rumours of the possible development of any kind of exclusive super league that only allows the rich to get richer and risks the future of all football traditions as we know them.

 I'm sure these greedy clubs, especially in Italy and Spain, will try to form some sort of extra income via a new competition or by holding UEFA to random, but it won't have the support of true football fans and therefore it cannot exist in the longterm.
 These ‘big' clubs that have got themselves into trouble through overspending only have themselves to blame.
 Self off your most talented players and make money the honest and fair way just like everyone else has to.

 In terms of punishments, the only thing these owners care about is money and it is vital that we punish the owners and not the players and managers that happen to work for these clubs by banning them from competitions or from playing for their country.
-Plenty of these managers and players came out against the ESL and they shouldn't be punished, especially as many of them didn't even know about the ESL until it was announced.
+Plenty of these managers and players (and Bet365 bonus code) came out against the ESL and they shouldn't be punished, especially as many of them didn't even know about the ESL until it was announced.
 However, some of these CEO were involved and should have known better, so seeing punishments handed out to these higher-ups would also be satisfying to the majority of fans.

 What have we Learned?